jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

       --timestamp-rfc3161 "http://timestamp.digicert.com" `
       --timestamp-digest "sha256" `
       --azure-key-vault-url "https://<yourvaultname>.vault.azure.net/" `
+      --azure-key-vault-tenant-id "92a85e53-affe-4d2d-ac5d-99383f88e2e3" `
       --azure-key-vault-client-id "$(azure-key-vault-client-id)" `
       --azure-key-vault-client-secret "$(azure-key-vault-client-secret)" `
       --azure-key-vault-certificate "<certificateName>"
 ```

-**NOTE** There a back ticks "\`" at the end of every line.
+**NOTE** There a backticks "\`" at the end of every line.
 This is used so the Powershell tasks knows that we are continuing on the next line.

 The first part of the Powershell shell task is the execute the `NuGetKeyVaultSignTool` with the `sign` option.
 The `./src/**/*.nupkg` argument will get us the built package.
 The rest of the arguments go into what the tool needs to sign the package suing Azure Key Vault.